Mic92/python-mpd2/README.md

 --------------------------

 python-mpd2 is a fork of the python-mpd.
+It is backward compatible to python-mpd, so it could act as drop-in replacement.

 Current features list:

  - python3 support (python2.6 is minimum python version required)